ChefKissInc/NootedRed/README.md

 ### How functional is the kext?

 This project is under active research and development; There will be crashes here and there.

-The kext is mostly fully functional on all Vega (Entire Raven family - Raven(2)/Renoir and derivatives, aka Ryzen 5xxx series and older) iGPUs.

 See repository issues for more information.